gscottqueen/user-guide/about.md

 ```

 ## Present
-Back at Bixal full-time, learning more about Drupal, full-stack Javascript, and  software development.
+Back at Bixal full-time, learning more about full-stack Javascript and Design Systems.

 ___